North Korea repeats offer for nuclear talks

 "North Korea is willing to have dialogue with all sides and attend any kind of meeting, including six-party talks, and hopes to peacefully resolve the nuclear issue via negotiation," Kim Kye-gwan was cited as saying.

-Zhang, for his part, said that talks, stability and the denuclearisation of the Korean peninsula were in everyone's best interests, China's Foreign Ministry added.
+Zhang, for his part, said that talks, stability and the denuclearization of the Korean peninsula were in everyone's best interests, China's Foreign Ministry added.

 "China supports talks between the various parties and hopes for an early resumption of the six-party talks," Zhang said.

-China has repeatedly urged North Korea to return to so-called six-party talks that aimed to get the North to halt its nuclear programme.
+China has repeatedly urged North Korea to return to so-called six-party talks that aimed to get the North to halt its nuclear program.

 In 2009, North Korea said it would never return to those talks.
 The four other participants in the negotiations were South Korea, the United States, Japan and Russia.